gerbera/gerbera/doc/config-import.rst

     * Optional

     Set up container images.
 The fanart of a media file is added automatically as a thumbnail to the container (e.g. the album container).
+    The setting depends on the chosen layout and is only fully respected if the layout script does not set own properties (which was the case in older javascript layouts).

         ::